mike-boddin/www.autorisiert.net2/docs/progress.md

 > A YAT is Yet Another Thing that you have to think about when you should really be busy writing code.

 ([source](https://hackernoon.com/its-ok-to-not-use-yarn-f28dc766ef32)) from the great article *"It’s OK to not use Yarn"*

+## webpack tweaking

+So that webpack is evolving constantly, of course there will be some changes to it during development.
+For example I had to configure dev-server and sourcemaps correctly to make the process flawless for me...

+    const webpack = require('webpack');

+    module.exports = {
+        devtool: 'inline-source-map',
+        devServer: {
+            contentBase: path.resolve(__dirname, 'dist'),
+            hot: true,
+            // lazy: false,
+            // log: 'debug'
+        },
+        plugins: [
+                /* ... */
+                new webpack.NamedModulesPlugin(),
+                new webpack.HotModuleReplacementPlugin()
+            ],

 ## some thoughts